natsumerinchan/WSA_houdini_A12.1/README.md

-In this repository, you will find a bash script used to exract and pack houdini files in to magisk module.
+In this repository, you will find a bash script used to extract and pack houdini files in to magisk module.

 ### How to use?
 - First thing you need to do is grabbing the installer package of the Windows Subsystem for Android